HelloFresh Celebrates World Oceans Day With Monterey Bay Aquarium Seafood Watch June 8, 2018

-HelloFresh has always been committed to responsibly sourcing both wild-caught and farm-raised seafood.
-But now, we’re making it official by partnering with the Monterey Bay Aquarium Seafood Watch® and are excited to celebrate on today of all days… World Oceans Day!
+HelloFresh has always been committed to providing customers environmentally responsible seafood (both wild-caught and farm-raised).
+But last year, we made it official by partnering with Monterey Bay Aquarium Seafood Watch® and are excited to celebrate on today of all days… World Oceans Day!

 What does this partnership mean?